XavB64/lowtrip/README.md

 # lowtrip

-## A web interface to easily compute per passenger travel carbon inventories for different means of transport worldwide.
+## A web interface to compute travel CO2eq for different means of transport worldwide.

 The work presented here is independent and not-for-profit.
 This work has been carried out on a voluntary basis and presents no conflict of interest.